 One standard serving of raisin is about 15 grams, which is equivalent to 2 tablespoons of raisins.

-Raisins are regarded as “Nature’s Candy” for its sweet taste.
+Raisins are regarded as “Nature’s Candy” for their sweet taste.
 It can be an excellent alternative to processed sugar and sweet cravings.

 Raisins, soaked in water, give more benefits.
 The nutrients become more available to the body after washing them.